 In 2020, Coeur developed a strategic framework and guidance, guided by our vision, to set the tone and direction for each site and form the basis for long-term, consistent, yet tailored implementation across our locations.

-Our operations provide wages and benefits that contribute not only to our employees’ well-being, but also to the economic strength of the communities where we operate.
-Coeur believes in hiring locally from the communities where we operate.
-Hiring local people helps to build community support, economic growth and enhances local knowledge.
-70% of all hires are local to Coeur locations.
+We provide competitive wages and benefits that contribute not only to our employees’ well-being but also to the economic strength of the communities near where we operate.
+Hiring local people enhances local knowledge, spurs economic growth and helps to build community support.

 Frankie Graham was born and raised in the farming community of Lovelock, NV, the closest community to the Rochester mine.
 In her youth, Frankie was active with the local 4H and sports and graduated from Pershing County High School.
 After graduation, she took college courses in business at the University of Texas at Arlington and Western Nevada Community College.